ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-integration.md

 # Privacy Pass flow {#protocol-flow}

 There are three phases in the protocol: the initialization phase, the issuance phase, and the redemption phase.
+We construct each phase based on the POPRF protocol construction detailed in {{I-D.irtf-cfrg-voprf}}, and all algorithms and data types are inherited as such.

+## Initialization phase

-In the initialization phase, the server samples a keypair and publishes a key configuration in a way that clients can retrieve it.
+The server samples a keypair and publishes a key configuration in a way that clients can retrieve it.
 This configuration consists of the server's public key and configuration information for the underlying POPRF.